5afe/safe-core-protocol-specs/modules/README.md

 	participant RegistryContract

 	Account->>SignatureValidatorManager: Set SignatureValidatorContract for a specific domain.
-		SignatureValidatorManager->>RegistryContract: Check if signature validator contract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result
+		SignatureValidatorManager->>RegistryContract: Check if SignatureValidatorContract is listed and not flagged RegistryContract-->>SignatureValidatorManager: Return result
     SignatureValidatorManager->>SignatureValidatorManager: Check if SignatureValidatorContract implements ISafeProtocolSignatureValidator interface
     SignatureValidatorManager-->>Account: Ok